 The location of the subject sites are shown on the Land Evaluation Sites Map (See Appendix VII).
 Table 2A3 details the evaluation scores while Table 2A4 lists the sites in order of their ranking and the phasing proposed.
 Phase I coincides with the period 2013-2019 and the remainder of the land parcels represent a Strategic Reserve identified for future medium to long term needs.
-As per the explanatory note in Table 2A1 the SDZ at Clonmagadden has not been included in the figure for residential zoned lands in Navan.
+Although the SDZ lands ranked quite low in the evaluation, Phase 1 of the approved SDZ scheme is allowed for in the Order of Priority, taking into account that the scheme operates independently of the provisions of the Navan Development Plan.

-2 Note that the distances to educational facilities from Site H were calculated using GIS programming as the access would be available through internal site roads not yet constructed.
+$^2$ Note that the distances to educational facilities from Site H were calculated using GIS programming as the access would be available through internal site roads not yet constructed.